 Grenadine offers 3 three kinds of event “visibilities”:

 - Unlisted event

 - Private event

-After selecting the screen above will be shown, this is where you can chose your event visibility, the details fo which are outlined below.
+After selecting the screen above will be shown, this is where you can choose your event visibility, the details of which are outlined below.

 As the name implies, public event websites will be visible by anyone.
 They can be indexed by search engines and no special URL or password is needed to access public event websites.

 An unlisted event is not quite public, but not really a big secret either.
 It’s similar to what you might remember as an unlisted phone number (if you’re old enough to remember what a phone book looks like!).
 When you mark your event as unlisted, Grenadine will no longer include your event links in event directories.
 This means that you will need to send out a link to your event to the audiences that need to see it.